Eneti Inc. Announces Purchase of Common Shares by Scorpio Holdings Limited

 About Eneti Inc.

-Eneti Inc. is focused on the offshore wind and marine-based renewable energy industry and has invested in the next generation of wind turbine installation vessels.
+Eneti Inc. is a leading provider of installation and maintenance vessels to the offshore wind sector and has invested in the next generation of wind turbine installation vessels.
 The Company is listed on the New York Stock Exchange under the ticker symbol NETI.
 Additional information about the Company is available on the Company’s website: www.eneti-inc.com.

 Forward-Looking Statements